johndunne2019/pands-project/README.md

 5. Column 5 contains the name of the species of Iris flower

 The data set is available to view in my repository - "Fishers_Iris_data_set.csv"

+**What is unique about the Fisher's Iris data set?**

+The Fisher's Iris data set is a data set that is commonly used in machine learning.

+*Listed below are some of the noteworthy features of the Iris data set taken from: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/*

+* Attributes are numeric so you have to figure out how to load and handle data.
+* It is a classification problem, allowing you to practice with perhaps an easier type of supervised learning algorithm.
+* It is a multi-class classification problem (multi-nominal) that may require some specialized handling.
+* It only has 4 attributes and 150 rows, meaning it is small and easily fits into memory (and a screen or A4 page).
+* All of the numeric attributes are in the same units and the same scale, not requiring any special scaling or transforms to get started.

 **The Iris Flower**